google/kf/docs/kf.dev/content/en/docs/general-info/kf-cli/commands/kf_install_gke.md

       --interactive                   Make the command interactive
-      --kf-version string             Kf release version to use --project-id string             GCP project ID to use --space-domain string           Kf space's default domain
+      --kf-version string             Kf release version to use --project-id string             GCP project ID to use --release-channel string        Release channel the GKE cluster will be created with (default "standard") --space-domain string           Kf space's default domain
       --space-name string             Kf space name to create/target use -v, --verbose                       Make the operation more chatty